 - 10% of grandparents live with their grandchildren, and 5% are primary caregivers.

 There are, nonetheless, some obstacles for grandparents to experience close relationships with their grandkids, the largest being geographic distance.
 Over 50% of all grandparents live further than 200 miles away from one or more of their grandkids.
 And many seniors are choosing to continue to work later in life, leaving a reduced amount of time available for family.

 To conquer these barriers, older adults are turning increasingly to technology – something that’s become particularly important during the COVID-19 pandemic, when self-quarantining was essential for the elderly.
 Due to this, Skype, FaceTime, and Zoom have become household terms, helping enhance bonds even when in-person time together is not an option.

-If you would like to look into recommendations for enhancing a grandparent/grandchild relationship, let Inspired Home Care, the leaders in senior care in Wilmette, help!
+If you would like to look into recommendations for enhancing a grandparent/grandchild relationship, let Inspired Home Care, the leading providers of home care in Wilmette and surrounding communities, help!
 Our innovative caregiving team can provide safe, accompanied transportation for family visits (no matter the distance!), prepare meals and look after housekeeping chores to permit seniors to dedicate quality time to their grandchildren, and much more.